apakhbari/CheatSheets/Orchestration/Kubernetes/kubernetes_course.md

 # Sessions
 ## Session 1 - Core Concepts & Architecture

+- K8s is written in GO lang
+- It is possible to have a k8s cluster using linux services not containers, but it is very difficult & unconvenient.

 ### Components:
 - Master Nodes: manages k8s cluster
 - Worker Nodes: Applications are there